 Section 1.
 All candidates standing for elected offices of the Executive Board of the Local Union must be members and have been in continuous good standing for one (1) year prior to accepting nomination.
 The requirement for continuous good standing will be effective November 1st, 2006.

 Section 2.
-All other candidates standing for elected office of the Local or Campus must be members and have been in continuous good standing for ninety (90) days prior to accepting nomination.
+All other candidates standing for elected office of the Local or Campus must be members and have been in continuous good standing for forty-five (45) days prior to accepting nomination.
 The requirement for continuous good standing will be effective March 1st, 2006.

 Section 3.
 No member may run for or hold more than one elected office simultaneously, with the exception of the Bylaws Committee and chairs of standing committees other than the Election Committee.